What is physiotherapy?

 Occupational therapy focuses on holistic wellness as well as finer motor and cognitive skills.
-The goal is to help you and your loved one perform daily activities and meaningful interactions with maximum independence possible.
+The goal is to help you and your loved one perform daily activities and meaningful interactions with the maximum independence possible.
 The treatment plan may include physical exercise, therapeutic adaptations as well as home modifications.
-For someone recovering from a stroke, our occupational therapist might develop treatments to help with the management of daily activities like eating, showering and getting dressed.
+For someone recovering from a stroke, our occupational therapist might develop treatments to help with the management of daily activities like eating, showering, and getting dressed.

 How long will a physiotherapy session be?

 Depending on the physiotherapist and the person receiving care, a physiotherapy session with a Homage Care Pro would usually be about an hour.